Bathyspondylus: Etymology

 The genus name Bathyspondylus is a compound of two Greek roots: βαθυς (bathys) 'deep' and σπονδυλος (spondylos) 'vertebra'.
 It can thus be translated as "deep-vertebrae".

 The species name B. swindoniensis refers to the town of Swindon in Wiltshire, near which the holotype specimen was discovered.

 Discovery and naming

-The holotype, a set of ?21+ cervical vertebrae, was discovered in Late Jurassic (Kimmeridgian)-aged Kimmeridge Clay Formation, outcropping at the Great Western Railway Works in Swindon, England, in 1774 and the holotype was at one point in time part of the collection of William Cunnington III sometime before his death in 1810.
-It was probably part of the Devizes Museum collection by 1888, where it is now housed.
-It was named in 1982 by J. B. Delair.
+The holotype, DM 1774, which consists of 20 pectoral centra, 23 dorsal centra, 1 caudal centrum, fragmentary neural arches, ribs, ischium, a pubis, complete and broken phalangeals and metacarpals, was discovered in 1774 within the Late Jurassic (Kimmeridgian)-aged Kimmeridge Clay Formation within an outcrop located at the Great Western Railway Works in Swindon, England.

+The holotype was at one point in time part of the collection of William Cunnington III sometime before his death in 1810, and it was probably part of the Devizes Museum collection by 1888, where it is now housed.

+Bathyspondylus swindonensis was named and described in 1982 by J. B. Delair.

 Description

 Bathyspondylus had centra set fairly deep in the vertebrae relative to its length, as its name (the Greek words for deep-vertebrae) would suggest.
 The vertebrae themselves are short antero-posteriorly and can be flat or concave on their terminal faces.
 The holotype specimen, from 1774, appears to have features of both pliosauroids and plesiosauroids incorporated into its bones.